 II.
 In modo d’una marcia.
 Un poco largamente – Agitato

 As in the slow movement in the Haydn quartet, the musicians kept the pace remarkably calm, resting in itself: excellent.
 For most of the movement, especially also the lyrical part, the first violin is the lead voice: Charlotte Maclet played very expressively, now with more vibrato, but carefully controlled, still.
-And again, the rubato, the agogics were excellent—there was never even an idea of the tempo running away!
+And again, the rubato, the agogics were excellent.
+And: there was never even an idea of the tempo running away!